 Introduction for Functional Report of Stock Exchange

-A stock market, equity market or share market is the aggregation of buyers and sellers of stocks which represent ownership claims on businesses; these may include securities listed on a public stock exchange as well as those only traded privately.
-A stock exchange is a place where, or an organization through which, individuals and organizations can trade stocks.
-Many large companies have their stock listed on a stock exchange.
-This makes the stock more liquid and thus more attractive to many investors.
+A stock market, equity market, or share market is the aggregation of buyers and sellers of stocks which represent ownership claims on businesses; these may include securities listed on a public stock exchange as well as those only traded privately.
+A stock exchange is a place where or an organization through which individuals and organizations can trade stocks.
+Many large companies have their share listed on a stock exchange.
+This makes the stock more liquid and, thus, more attractive to many investors.
 It may also act as a guarantor of settlement.

 A stock exchange facilitates stock brokers to trade company stocks and other securities.
 A stock may be bought or sold only if it is listed on an exchange.
 Thus, it is the meeting place for stock buyers and sellers.
 India’s premier stock exchanges are the Bombay Stock Exchange and the National Stock Exchange.

 AIMS AND OBJECTIVES :

 An association, organization, or body of individuals, whether incorporated or not, established to assist, regulate, and controlling business in buying, selling, and to deal in securities.
 The essential objectives of Stock Markets are given below:

 - To provide a fair, transparent, and efficient securities market to investors using the electronic trading system.

 - To establish a nationwide trading facility for equities and debt instruments.

 - To ensure equal access to investors all over the country through an appropriate communication network.